 Male and female build the nest together over the course of a week in May or early June, making a mound out of dead plant materials such as sedges and marsh grasses that grow along the lake’s edge.
 Then one of the loons crawls on top of the mound and shapes the interior to the contours of its body.
 The finished nest is about 22 inches wide and looks like a clump of dead grasses by the edge of the water.

-- Evers, David C., James D. Paruk, Judith W. Mcintyre and Jack F. Barr.
+Evers, David C., James D. Paruk, Judith W. McIntyre and Jack F. Barr.
 2010.
-Common Loon (Gavia immer).
-In The Birds of North America, No. 313 (A. Poole, P. Stettenheim, and F. Gill, eds.).
-The Birds of North America Online, Ithaca, New York.
+Common Loon (Gavia immer), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

 Kushlan, J. A., M. J. Steinkamp, K. C. Parsons, J. Capp, M. A. Cruz, M. Coulter, I. Davidson, L. Dickson, N. Edelson, R. Elliott, R. M. Erwin, S. Hatch, S. Kress, R. Milko, S. Miller, K. Mills, R. Paul, R. Phillips, J. E. Saliva, W. Sydeman, J. Trapp, J. Wheeler and K. Wohl (2002).
 Waterbird conservation for the Americas: The North American waterbird conservation plan, version 1.
 Washington, DC, USA.

 Lutmerding, J. A. and A. S. Love.
 Longevity records of North American birds.
 Version 2015.2.
 Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.